gvwilson/sensibleadventures/nardica/nardica.md

 "Uh huh.
 What about your uncle?"
 Jeep straightened up.
-"Bet he doesn't know how you're wasting your time."
+"Bet he doesn't know how you're wastin' your time."

 "None of your business what my uncle knows and doesn't," Iffy said hotly.